blakedietz/blakedietz.me/content/posts/2022-05-31-data-phx-main/index.md

 ## First principles

-Before we get down to the one line change, let's tease back a little bit of the magic in Phoenix to make sure our foundation for understanding how and when this problem arises is strong.
+Before we get down to the one line change, let's tease back a little bit of the magic in Phoenix to make sure we understand how everything works.

 ### Phoenix layout templates